 - Key man protection

-- Executive compensation plans such as a 162 plan
+- Executive deferred compensation plans

-What is a Buy-Sell Agreement?
+What is a Life Insurance Buy-Sell Agreement?

 The buy-sell should be drafted by the business owner’s attorney and reviewed by their CPA.
 Upon approval, your role will be making sure they are properly funding the agreement with life insurance.